smikhalevski/doubter/README.md

 ## Rename object keys

-First, create a shape that describes the kind transformation.
+First, create a shape that describes the type transformation.
 In this example we are going to [transform](#transformations) the [enumeration](#enum) of keys to uppercase alternatives:

 ```ts